mafeeney/BM330/README.md

 If you are a student on BM330, you should not *need* to use this repository, but we make it available in the spirit of open science.

-As tutors, we use the code and materials in this repository to generate:

-1. standalone HTML files that can be used with MyPlace
+As tutors, we use the code and materials in this repository to generate standalone HTML files that can be used with MyPlace.
-2. `Shiny` webapps that can be run by students on their own machines, or at `rstudio.org`

 The material is written in `R` using `R Markdown`, and to work with or generate all the materials, we recommend that you install and use `RStudio`.